-- 729 The authors declare that they have no competing interests.
-Funding was provided by the - 730 Deutsche Forschungsgemeinschaft (DFG) within the Sonderforschungsbereich (SFB) 1372 - 'Magnetoreception and Navigation in Vertebrates' (project number 395940726) to H.S. and - F.B. employing T.K. and A.P.
-We would like to thank Florian Packmor for help with map - ration, Zephyr Züst for language editing and Miriam Liedvogel for helpful comments. - 734
+The authors declare that they have no competing interests.
+Funding was provided by the Deutsche Forschungsgemeinschaft (DFG) within the Sonderforschungsbereich (SFB) 1372 'Magnetoreception and Navigation in Vertebrates' (project number 395940726) to H. S. and F. B. employing T. K. and A. P. We would like to thank Florian Packmor for help with map creation, Zephyr Züst for language editing and Miriam Liedvogel for helpful comments.
+Open Access funding enabled and organized by Projekt DEAL.

-735 VII.
+VII.
 AUTHOR CONTRIBUTIONS